-The remaining part of the Tudor structure (including the Gatehouse and Chapel) were replaced by the present-day main portion of the house, built between 1786 and 1789 during the ownership of Thomas Giffard the younger, grandson of Peter Giffard.
+The remaining part of the Tudor structure (including the Gatehouse and Chapel) were replaced by the present-day main portion of the house.
+It was built between 1786 and 1789 during the ownership of Thomas Giffard the younger, grandson of Peter Giffard.

-The original plan was to build an entirely new house designed by Robert Adam but it was finally decided to employ (Sir) John Soane who incorporate the 1724 south range with the two new wings of three storey height and the entrance front with its portico.
-The latter’s columns are composed of huge drums of Tunstall stone of a creamy colour streaked with dark brown veins and have Ionic capitals designed after those of the Temple of Fortune in Rome.
+The original plan was to build an entirely new house designed by Robert Adam, but it was finally decided to employ Sir John Soane who incorporated the 1724 south range with the two new wings of three storey height and the entrance front with its portico.
+The latter’s columns are composed of huge drums of Tunstall stone of a creamy colour streaked with dark brown veins, and have Ionic capitals designed after those of the Temple of Fortune in Rome.

-Today much of the stonework appears to have been blackened, no doubt, by smoke blown by the prevailing wind from the direction of Wolverhampton and the Black Country.
+Today much of the stonework appears to have been blackened, probably by smoke blown on the prevailing wind from the direction of Wolverhampton and the Black Country.
 Soane intended that the walls of the house should be faced with stucco but the stucco facing was never applied.
 This will explain why the bricks have a rough surface and the arching is visible above each window.

 The long avenue of oak trees which formed the original approach to the house was planted by Peter Giffard about the year 1725 but must have incorporated many existing trees.
 One tree which was felled 40 years ago had 390 rings.
 It will be seen that some have passed maturity and a number of young oak trees have been planted to take their place.